1923k/High-School-Management-System-PHP/README.md

 2. After registration, now can login in with your user ID and password

 # Already Existing Users You can user to go through the application
+In this application, both Admin and Head-Matter are given save previlege.
 -------------------------------------------------------
 1. Admin / Head-Master login Details:
   - UserID : 1000